corda/corda-runtime-os/components/flow/flow-service/flow-pipeline-acceptance-test-coverage.md

 ## Closing

 - (CloseSessions) Given sessions have states of 'WAIT_FOR_FINAL_ACK' receiving all session acks resumes the flow (is this correct, not sure sequence of events to get here)
-- (CloseSessions) Receiving an out-of-order message does not resume the flow and sends a session ack
+- (CloseSessions) Receiving an out-of-order session close events does not resume the flow and sends a session ack ✅
+- (CloseSessions) Receiving a wakeup or session ack event does not resume the flow and resends any unacknowledged events ✅ (Still requires the resends to be asserted)
-- (CloseSessions) Calling 'close' on initiated sessions sends session close events
+- (CloseSessions) Calling 'close' on initiated sessions sends session close events ✅
-- (CloseSessions) Calling 'close' on an initiated and closed session sends a session close event to the initiated session
+- (CloseSessions) Calling 'close' on an initiated and closed session sends a session close event to the initiated session  ✅
-- (CloseSessions) Calling 'close' on locally closed sessions schedules a wakeup event to resume the flow
-- (CloseSessions) Calling 'close' on sessions closed by peers sends session close events
-- (CloseSessions) Receiving a single session close event does not resume the flow and sends a session ack
+- (CloseSessions) Given two sessions receiving a single session close event does not resume the flow and sends a session ack ✅
-- (CloseSessions) Receiving all session close events resumes the flow and sends session acks
+- (CloseSessions) Given two sessions receiving all session close events resumes the flow and sends session acks ✅
 - (CloseSessions) Receiving a session close event for one session and a data for another resumes the flow with an error
-- (CloseSessions) Receiving a wakeup event does not resume the flow and resends any unacknowledged events
+- (CloseSessions) Receiving a session event for an unrelated session does not resume the flow and sends a session ack ✅
-- (CloseSessions) Given two sessions where one has already received a session close event calling close and then receiving a session close event for the other session resumes the flow and sends a session ack
+- (CloseSessions) Given two sessions where one has already received a session close event calling close and then receiving a session close event for the other session resumes the flow and sends a session ack ✅ (add to receive)
-- (CloseSessions) Given two sessions have already received their session close events calling 'close' for the sessions should schedule a wakeup event
+- (CloseSessions) Given two sessions have already received their session close events when the flow calls 'close' for both sessions at once the flow should schedule a wakeup event ✅
+- (CloseSessions) Given two sessions have already received their session data events when the flow calls 'receive' for each session individually the flow should schedule a wakeup event ✅
-- (Any-non-receive-request-type) Receiving session close events does not resume the flow and send session acks (can this be combined with the test above?)
+- (Any-non-close-request-type) Receiving a session close event does not resume the flow and sends a session ack ✅

 ## SubFlow session closing